top of page

 Lusatian Lignite District

-With our regional partners, BTU and Humaju, we are working with communities, policymakers and practitioners in the Lusatian Lignite region.
-Our activities there strengthen citizen participation in just sustainability transitions, particularly for Lusatia's youth.
+With our regional partners, BTU and Humaju, we worked with communities, policymakers and practitioners in the Lusatian Lignite region.
+Our activities there strengthened citizen participation in just sustainability transitions, particularly for Lusatia's youth.

 Norrbotten 4-12.png